-I love asking my local butcher (the marvellous David Hubbard at St Olaves precinct in Bury St Edmunds since you ask) for different and unusual cuts of meat when I’m trying out new recipes – these braised oriental spiced beef short ribs are a family favourite.
-Slow cooking on the bone makes the meat incredibly tender and the mix of Chinese five spice, soy, garlic, chilli and ginger creates a sublime sauce that literally sticks to the ribs!
+I love asking my local butchers (the marvellous Hubbards at Moreton Hall in Bury St Edmunds since you ask) for different and unusual cuts of meat when I’m trying out new recipes – these braised oriental spiced beef short ribs are a family favourite.
+Slow cooking on the bone makes the meat incredibly tender and the mix of Chinese five-spice, soy, garlic, chilli and ginger creates a sublime sauce that literally sticks to the ribs!
 A great informal supper dish for friends and family, it has the added bonus of being relatively inexpensive to make.

 - 1 kg beef short ribs – roughly 6 or 7 ribs.
 This is a rich dish so one fat rib is usually enough per person.

-- 2 tablespoons cornflour mixed with 2 teaspoons of crushed black pepper
+- 2 tablespoons flour mixed with 2 teaspoons of crushed black pepper

 - 3 tablespoons of rapeseed oil